Revashan/insurance-transaction-analytics/README.md

 A GitHub-ready end-to-end insurance analytics engineering project for Windows users.

-> **Important:** the dataset is synthetic and deterministic (seed 42).
-It is intentionally created for portfolio use
-> and does not contain real customer or insurer data.

 ## Business questions
 - How much premium is successfully collected each month?
 - Which products have the highest loss ratio?